Eucalyptus: Leaves

-Nearly all Eucalyptus are evergreen, but some tropical species lose their leaves at the end of the dry season.
-As in other members of the myrtle family, Eucalyptus leaves are covered with oil glands.
+Nearly all eucalyptuses are evergreen, but some tropical species lose their leaves at the end of the dry season.
+As in other members of the myrtle family, eucalyptus leaves are covered with oil glands.
 The copious oils produced are an important feature of the genus.
-Although mature Eucalyptus trees may be towering and fully leafed, their shade is characteristically patchy because the leaves usually hang downwards.
+Although mature eucalyptus trees may be towering and fully leafed, their shade is characteristically patchy because the leaves usually hang downwards.

-The leaves on a mature Eucalyptus plant are commonly lanceolate, petiolate, apparently alternate and waxy or glossy green.
-In contrast, the leaves of seedlings are often opposite, sessile and glaucous, but many exceptions to this pattern exist.
+The leaves on a mature eucalyptus plant are commonly lanceolate, petiolate, apparently alternate and waxy or glossy green.
+In contrast, the leaves of seedlings are often opposite, sessile and glaucous.
+But many exceptions to this pattern exist.
 Many species such as E. melanophloia and E. setosa retain the juvenile leaf form even when the plant is reproductively mature.
 Some species, such as E. macrocarpa, E. rhodantha, and E. crucis, are sought-after ornamentals due to this lifelong juvenile leaf form.
 A few species, such as E. petraea, E. dundasii, and E. lansdowneana, have shiny green leaves throughout their life cycle.
-E. caesia exhibits the opposite pattern of leaf development to most Eucalyptus, with shiny green leaves in the seedling stage and dull, glaucous leaves in mature crowns.
+Eucalyptus caesia exhibits the opposite pattern of leaf development to most eucalyptuses, with shiny green leaves in the seedling stage and dull, glaucous leaves in mature crowns.
 The contrast between juvenile and adult leaf phases is valuable in field identification.

-Four leaf phases are recognised in the development of a Eucalyptus plant: the ‘seedling’, ‘juvenile’, ‘intermediate’, and ‘adult’ phases.
+Four leaf phases are recognised in the development of a eucalyptus plant: the 'seedling', 'juvenile', 'intermediate', and 'adult' phases.
 However, no definite transitional point occurs between the phases.
 The intermediate phase, when the largest leaves are often formed, links the juvenile and adult phases.

 In all except a few species, the leaves form in pairs on opposite sides of a square stem, consecutive pairs being at right angles to each other (decussate).
 In some narrow-leaved species, for example E. oleosa, the seedling leaves after the second leaf pair are often clustered in a detectable spiral arrangement about a five-sided stem.
 After the spiral phase, which may last from several to many nodes, the arrangement reverts to decussate by the absorption of some of the leaf-bearing faces of the stem.
 In those species with opposite adult foliage the leaf pairs, which have been formed opposite at the stem apex, become separated at their bases by unequal elongation of the stem to produce the apparently alternate adult leaves.